SergeoLacruz/inventree-zebra-plugin/README.md

 ## Configuration Options
 ### Printer Interface
-Here you can chose between Local printer or network printer.
+Here you can chose between Local printer, network printer or the labelary.com API.
+The last one is useful for preview of labels, especially when ZPL templates are used.
 Default value is a local printer.

 ### IP address
 In case you use an IP printer set the IPv4 address here.